SoftwareDesignLab/ArCode/README.md

 In this section, we provide a we provide a step-by-step instruction to walk you through the process of building and using ArCode.

 ## Use a released version
 When we reach a stable version, we build the project and release it as a jar file.
-You can easily download the latest release from [here](\#).
+You can easily download the latest release from [here](releases/).

 ## Building ArCode from source code
 In order to build a runnable version of ArCode from the source code, you need to have Maven3 installed on your machine.
-The link to Maven can be found from [here] (https://maven.apache.org/).
+The link to Maven can be found from [here](https://maven.apache.org/).
 Please use below command to build the ArCode runnable jar file once you have installed maven:
 ```
 mvn clean package